simpleuserdontwatch/Game-on-cmd/README.md

 # Other
 The game throwing error because curses wont support any IDLE\
 If you see any other error then its a bug
+# Some questions
+- no questions here that somebody asked